-Additionally, we are working on complete nucleosome analysis with our Nu.Q® Capture technology.
+Additionally, we are working on complete nucleosome analysis with our Nu.Q[®] Capture technology.
 The goal of this project is to investigate ways to specifically target circulating tumor DNA ("ctDNA").
 The ability to enrich ctDNA will allow us to use mass spectrometry to analyze histone and DNA modifications, and to sequence DNA present around nucleosomes.
-This information could enable cancer diagnosis to identify the tissue of origin of a particular cancer.